 OECD Home › Bribery and corruption › Bribery in international business › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Sweden.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Spain.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Slovak Republic.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Netherlands.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Greece.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Austria.

 Spain’s enforcement of its foreign bribery laws has been extremely low, with not a single prosecution out of only seven investigations in 13 years since joining the OECD Anti-Bribery Convention.
 Spain must vigorously pursue foreign bribery allegations and strengthen its legal framework for fighting bribery by addressing gaps in its Penal Code, says a new OECD report.